grobinluka/worktimes/README.md

 date @worktimes = Worktime.all.order("datum DESC")
 ```

-Added gem 'devise' and added Users, so you can login.
+Added gem 'devise' generated Users and views, so you can login.

 Also added gem 'bootstrap-sass', '~> 3.3.7' and gem 'browser-timezone-rails' which changes timezone to pc/browser time.